 Welcome!

-Our Mission: We are to be a church where people know,
+Our Mission: We a church where people know,

 experience and share Christ.